 - Professional liability insurance

 - Business interruption insurance

 - Cyber liability insurance

-How Much Does It Cost to Get a Business License in Alaska?
+How Much Does It Cost to Register a Company Name in Alaska?

 The cost of registering a company name in Alaska differs depending on business structure and location.
 Visit the Division of Corporations website for precise licensing fee details.